6 Oct, 2021 | Elizabeth Kenina - Senior Marketing Executive at IDS

 Data is everywhere and touches all aspects of our personal and business lives.

-The problem is that not all data is good data and if it is not used or managed correctly it can lead to poor outcomes with potentially catastrophic consequences for the population and individual businesses as well as the wider economy.
+The problem is that not all data is good data.
+Without proper data quality management process, it can lead to poor outcomes with potentially catastrophic consequences for the population and individual businesses as well as the wider economy.

-Bad data invariably leads to bad decision making that can have an impact right across the organisation especially on employee efficiency, marketing, R&D and on lower productivity levels.
+Bad data invariably leads to bad decision-making that can have an impact right across the organization especially on employee efficiency, marketing, R&D and on lower productivity levels.
 These are typical examples of how bad data has resulted in bad outcomes for some businesses:

 #1 At an energy services company, its inconsistent supplier data resulted in incorrect payments and increased costs of entering the same data multiple times.

-#2 At a telecommunications company, due to poor data quality underbilling resulted in revenue leakage of just over 3 percent of total revenue.
+#2 At a telecommunications company, due to poor data quality, under-billing resulted in revenue leakage of just over 3% of total revenue.

-#3 At a call center, data inconsistencies led to a lack of trust in the data that negatively affected productivity through agents often increasing call times by needing to ask a customer to validate product, service, and customer data during an interaction.
+#3 At a call center, data inconsistencies led to a lack of trust in the data that negatively affected productivity.
+Agents were often increasing call times by needing to ask a customer to validate product, service, and customer data during an interaction.